koskath/arete2/course_content/ML/md_files/Lecture15/lecture_15_slide_39_verification-techniques.md

 # Slide 39 of Lecture 15 contains information about the Verification Techniques.

-Shafique, Muhammad, et al. "Robust machine learning systems: Challenges, current trends, perspectives, and the road ahead."IEEE Design & Test37.2 (2020): 30-57.
+The verification techniques discussed in this slide follow the taxonomy provided by Shafique et al., who catalog the challenges, current trends, and future directions for building robust machine learning systems in their 2020 *IEEE Design & Test* article.